 That's why we've put together this ultimate checklist of daily, weekly, monthly and annual tasks that every small business owner should be ticking off.

-If things aren’t going to plan, you can be there to offer guidance and get things back on track.
+And if things aren’t going to plan, you can be there to offer guidance and get things back on track.

-In 2016, 35% of UK SMEs named managing cash flow as their biggest business challenge with up to 90% of business failures being attributed to poor cash flow.
+In 2016, 35% of UK SMEs named managing cash flow as their biggest business challenge, with up to 90% of business failures being attributed to poor cash flow.
 Know where you stand in terms of cash flow by monitoring your accounts every day.

 Regular checks are required to: